-- 4.4 The housing management system, QLH, holds all Formula Rents for each property, which are increased by CPI+ 1% at each rent review date as part of the rent review process.
-The rent cap of 7% for 2023/24 does not apply to formula rent. - 4.5 The rent caps apply as a maximum ceiling on the formula rent and depend on the size of the property (the number of bedrooms it contains).
-Where the formula rent would be higher than the rent cap for a particular size of property, the rent cap must be used instead. - 4.6 The rent caps for 2023-24 are set out in Appendix.
-From 2024-25 onwards, the rent caps will increase by CPI (at September of the previous year) + 1.5 percentage points annually. - 4.7 When a property becomes void, the lettings teams will allocate the Formula Rent to that property at re-let, subject to the rent cap. - 4.8 Re-lets conducted within the 28-day notice period of the rent review date must continue to be re-let at the current Formula Rent.
-However, at the time of completing the tenancy agreement with the customer, we will agree with them in writing that the new increased rent will apply from the agreed rent review date. - 5 Existing customers - 5.6 IVH must not increase rents for properties let on social rent terms by more than CPI + 1% each year.
-For rent periods that begin in the 12 months from 1 April 2023 to 31 March 2024, this limit is subject to a 7% ceiling.
-In that period, IVH may not increase rents by more than 7%.
-'Existing tenant' in this context means an existing tenant of the specific property concerned. - 5.7 The 7% ceiling does not apply to supported/independent living housing accommodation.
-IVH will assess the impact of the CPI+1% increase on affordability for customers, taking into account all external factors.
-Where affordability issues are a concern, the Rents Team will continue to provide support to vulnerable customers to assist them in managing their rent (and service charge) payments. - 5.8 As mentioned within section 2.5, in exceptional circumstances, the Policy allows for flexibility to apply discretion in setting lower rent levels, according to specific circumstances.
-IVH have considered this for independent living bedsit properties and concluded the 2023/24 rent review will also be capped at 7%.
-This has been concluded within the draft financial plan. - 4.8 New Build Development Programme - 4.9 At the appraisal stage of a development, the Development Team will request an estimate rent charge from the Financial Reporting Manager using the Formula Rent calculation. - 4.10 At completion of the scheme, a formal January 1999 valuation is to be requested via an external valuer by the Development Team and included within the overall scheme costs.
-This valuation is then included within the Formula Rent calculator to determine the correct rent to charge to customers.
+- a) If the accommodation is supported housing, 10% of formula rent; or - b) If the accommodation is not supported housing, 5% of formula rent. - IVH have opted to utilise the above tolerances on all formula rents. - Formula Rent is subject to the rent cap within appendix one. - 4.4 The housing management system holds all Formula Rents for each property, which are increased by CPI+ 1% at each rent review date as part of the rent review process. - 4.5 The rent caps apply as a maximum ceiling on the formula rent and depend on the size of the property (the number of bedrooms it contains).
+Where the formula rent would be higher than the rent cap for a particular size of property, the rent cap must be used instead. - 4.6 The rent caps for 2025-26 are set out in Appendix 1.
+From 2025-26 onwards, the rent caps will increase by CPI (at September of the previous year) + 1.5 percentage points annually. - 4.7 When a property becomes void, the Home-Move teams will allocate the Formula Rent to that property at re-let, subject to the rent cap. - 4.8 Re-lets conducted within the 28-day notice period of the rent review date must continue to be re-let at the current Formula Rent.
+However, at the time of completing the tenancy agreement with the customer, we will agree with them in writing that the new increased rent will apply from the agreed rent review date. - 4.9 Existing customers - 4.10 The weekly rent of any existing customer may not be increased by more than: - a) CPI + 1% in any year; or - b) If the customer's rent exceeds the Rent Flexibility level, CPI in any year. - 4.11 The CPI for rent setting is based upon the published September figure for the previous year.
+For September 2024, this was 1.7%. - 4.12 Mutual Exchange - 4.13 Where a customer has completed a Mutual Exchange the rights of the outgoing tenant are transferred to the new tenant inclusive of the rent charge.
+The property is re-let at the rent agreed in the transfer agreement.
+Target rent does not apply at relet for Mutual Exchanges.
+Any further subsequent relets, excluding Mutual Exchange, will revert to Target Rent. - 4.14 New Build Development Programme - 4.15 At the appraisal stage of a development, the Development Team will request an estimate rent charge from the Rent & Service Charge Finance Business Partner (FBP) using the Formula Rent calculation.